Return to Economics Notes Table of Contents

 3. Money Manager Capitalism: money managers dominate savings/investing markets impacting

 4. Patrimonial Capitalism gentry living off of inherited wealth see also

-5. Capital in the Twenty-First Century book review
+5. Capital in the Twenty-First Century by Thomas Piketty a book review

 a.
 The Fall of Rome reviews the market system of the Roman empire and how the author believes